-Commas in Letters Worksheets
+Commas in letters worksheets

 Friendly letters carry two required commas: one after the greeting (Dear Aunt Rosa,) and one after the closing (Your friend, Sam).
 Second graders place both marks and learn the classic slip to avoid, a comma jumping in after Dear.